mpapp/CNBaseView/ReadMe.md

 ###Requirements
-`CNBackstageController` was written using ARC and should run on 10.7 and above.
+`CNBaseView` was written using ARC and should run on 10.7 and above.

 ###Contribution